Cruciate ligament rupture in dog

 Methods

-In this section we explain all common cruciate ligament surgery methods (TPLO / TTA / ZLig / Meutstege etc.) in dogs with their advantages and disadvantages and for which breeds what seems suitable.
+In this section we explain all common cruciate ligament surgery methods (TPLO / TTA / ZLig / Meutstege etc.) in dogs with their advantages and disadvantages and which seems suitable for which breeds.

 04